UJIAN NASIONAL

 E. It gives a bad impression of a mom and a daughter.

-25. How does the writer feel about the movie?
+25. How does the writer feel about

 A. Amazed.